danielsundermeier/knowledge/leben/beruf.md

 3. Sehr gut dafür bezahlt werden
 4. Herausfinden, was nur ich machen kann (Monopol bilden)

+## Zitate

+> "Don't be afraid to invest upfront.
+Invest in ways you cannot make a loss.
+Invest your time like you would your money." - [My "Investment Mindset"](https://blog.pragmaticengineer.com/the-investment-mindset/)

 ## Links

 - [Our new guide to doing good with your career](https://80000hours.org/key-ideas/)